erentuncay/mmi713_project/README.md

 # mmi713_project

-This repository includes the MMI713 Applied Parallel Programming on GPU Course term project files of Gazi Eren Tuncay with student ID:2305522.
+This repository includes the MMI713 Applied Parallel Programming on GPU Course term project files of Gazi Eren Tuncay, regarding an implementation of local maxima finding algorithm on CPU and GPU.

 In all the files, the parameters and the input is set at the beginning of the file.
 Input data can be arranged by changing the "file_name" variable to either the folder "data" or "IRSTD-1k", the options are added as comment.
 "local_basic.py" file is the simplest version of GPU implementations and the minimum distance options are added as comment for ease of change.